keboola/component-google-translation/component_config/component_short_description.md

-Google Translate allows to translate text into chosen language.
+Google Translate allows to translate text into any supported language.